Genusbiz/docs/developers/defining-the-application-model/action-orchestration/actions/effects/create-objects-and-modify-objects.md

 Applies to data sources of type object.
 If the effect is run from an interactive client, the maximum timeout is limited to 5 minutes.

-To specify a custom <span style="FONT-WEIGHT: normal">timeout, click **Allow transactions to run for** , and then type the maximum number of minutes transactions are allowed to run.
+To specify a custom timeout, click **Allow transactions to run for** , and then type the maximum number of minutes transactions are allowed to run.

 **Security Options**